 Applications, on the other hand, do not always need to use this dictionary.
 Indeed, most of them know in advance the fields they need and their types.
 This allows them to hardcode this information within their source code.
 For example, an application that calculates the cross between two currencies could retrieve BID and ASK fields using hardcoded FIDs (22 and 25) or names (“BID” and “ASK”) and then directly try to retrieve their values as Real64 values.
 The application doesn’t need any dictionary for this.
 The field’s information can be hardcoded as it is very unlikely that the FIDs, names or types of BID and ASK change anytime soon.
 On the other hand, a more generic application that would display metadata about the fields it receives would need to retrieve this information from the field dictionary.

 In any event, you need the field dictionary either in a human readable format – to find out as a developer what to hardcode in your application – or programmatically so that your application can access the fields metadata.

 A human readable file version of the dictionary can be requested from the administrator of your real time platform.
-Alternatively you can use the dictionary examples provided with the Elektron SDK, but it’s best to use to the dictionary of the platform.
-Dictionaries example files (“RDMFieldDictionary”) can be found in the “Ema\etc” and the “Eta\etc” folders of the Elektron SDK (C++ or Java edition).
+Alternatively you can use the dictionary examples provided with the Real-Time SDK, but it’s best to use to the dictionary of the platform.
+Dictionaries example files (“RDMFieldDictionary”) can be found in the “Cpp-c\etc” or the “Java\etc” folders of the Real-Time SDK (C++ or Java edition respectively).

 Programmatically, field information is accessible via the DataDictionary object.
 With ETA, this object must be initialized with a dictionary loaded from a file or downloaded from the platform.
 With EMA, the DataDictionary object can be retrieved from a field list using the EMA DictionaryUtility class.